Collin Malcolm

-Collin Malcolm (born 2 July 1997) is an American professional basketball player for Hapoel Tel Aviv of the Israeli Ligat HaAl and the EuroLeague.
+Collin Malcolm (born 2 July 1997) is an American professional basketball player for Anadolu Efes of the Basketbol Süper Ligi (BSL) and the EuroLeague.

 Professional career

 After graduating from college, Malcolm started his professional career with Batumi in Georgian Superliga in 2019.

 Kauhajoki Karhu

 On 24 June 2020, he moved to Finland and signed with Kauhajoki Karhu Basket in Korisliiga for the 2020–21 season.
 On 6 May 2021, the club exercised their option to extend Malcolm's contract for the next season.
 At the end of the 2020–21 season, the team finished second in the domestic league.

 Keravnos

 On 22 July 2021, it was announced that Malcolm would move to Keravnos in Cyprus.
 Keravnos paid Karhu a fee for his contract.
 With Keravnos, Malcolm won the Cypriot League and the Cypriot Basketball Cup in 2022.

 Telekom Baskets Bonn

 For the 2022–23 season, Malcolm joined Telekom Baskets Bonn in the German Basketball Bundesliga and the Basketball Champions League, coached by Tuomas Iisalo.
 The team went on to win the Champions League title, after beating Hapoel Jerusalem in the final of the Final Four.
 They also advanced to the Bundesliga finals, where they eventually fell short to Ulm.